Sensible Snacking: Eat This, Not That

 - Inside the Pyramid: Tips to Help You Eat Whole Grains

-- Juicy: How do Flies Eat?
+- What Do Flies Eat?

 Being a parent requires making many choices, and choosing your child’s snacks wisely should be near the top of the list.
 These days, the dangers from not eating right are serious.
 “The percentage of overweight youths ages 12 to 19 in the United States has nearly quadrupled between 1976 and 2004,” says David Zinczenko, author of Eat This, Not That!
 For Kids!
 In fact, 17 percent of this country’s youth are overweight.

 In addition to becoming obese, kids are more susceptible to cardiovascular risks and diabetes.
 The Center for Disease Control recently predicted that one in three kids born in the year 2000 will develop diabetes in his or her lifetime.
 The common form of diabetes, Type 2, is caused by years of poor eating habits, warns Zinczenko.

 While some critics are quick to point fingers at lifestyle habits, Zinczenko suggests otherwise.
 “It’s not the TV, and it’s not the Internet, and it’s not the video games or the cell phones or the iPods,” he says.
 “It’s not the culture that’s endangering our children’s health.
 It’s the food.”

 What’s happening to our food?
 Zinczenko says sweeteners are added to foods that naturally don't contain much sugar, meals are super-sized, which adds an average of 73 percent more calories, and trans fats – used to make chips crispier or cookies tastier – increase bad cholesterol.
 And our drinking habits?
 A study from the University of North Carolina found that we consume 450 calories a day from beverages alone!